massachusetts-forward-party/ma-forward-party/content/news/DiZoglio-endorsement-9-2026.md

 ---
-title: "The Forward Party endorses Diana DiZoglio for re-election."
+title: "The Forward Party endorses Diana DiZoglio for re-election"
 date: 2026-09-23
 ---